shubhamagarwal1993/ansible/README.md

     - install-dev-tools

 -------------------------- DONE TILL HERE ------------------------------------
-More with ansible

-Set up ubuntu
-sudo apt-get update
-sudo apt-get upgrade
-check python version ()
-install nom with `sudo apt-get install npm`
 Set up nginx

-Sdsdsv
+- Some other tools to check if they are needed:
+  - npm
+    - install npm with `sudo apt-get install npm`
-Set up gunicorn
+  - gunicorn

-We can actually do all this with a single `Ansible script` as below:

-check
-single page apps
-python/django OR python/flask OR php/cakephp OR what  else to use

-After the script has finished running:
-Check if script has thrown any warnings/errors
-Check if all versions are latest
-Check if website up by using domain name

-front end in html,css,js

-backend in python

-Using SQL for databases
+  - db (use SQL for databases)
-Use SQL designer; something very basic to design
+    - Use SQL designer; something very basic to design
-Can fork it from here (https://github.com/ondras/wwwsqldesigner) Can also use it straight on this link (shubham.io/sql)
+    - Can fork it from here (https://github.com/ondras/wwwsqldesigner)
+    - Can also use it straight on this link (shubham.io/sql)

-set up your vim config file (~/.vimrc - will have to be created) " show line numbers set number

-" Turn on syntax highlighting
-syntax on

-filetype plugin indent on
-" show existing tab with 4 spaces width set tabstop=4
-" when indenting with '>', use 4 spaces width
-set shiftwidth=4
-" On pressing tab, insert 4 spaces set expandtab

-" highlight word on search
-set hlsearch

-Architecture to consider:
-Frontend:
- - Js, Elm, Html, Css,

-Backend:
- - Nginx, mysql, php/python/haskell, redis

-Devops
- - Ansible

-Mobile
- - objective c for iOS.

-—————————————————
-Ansible

-Install on macOS
- - brew install ansible

-Then navigate to /usr/local/bin and do ls
-You will see ansible files there